Chaukat Raja

 Chaukat Raja is a 1991 Indian Marathi-language family drama film directed by Sanjay Surkar and produced by Smita Talwalkar, starring Dilip Prabhavalkar, Ashok Saraf, Smita Talwalkar and Sulabha Deshpande.
 The story revolves around the mentally ill Nandu (portrayed by Dilip Prabhavalkar) and his life journey.

-Dilip Prabhavalkar received the Maharashtra State Award for Best Actor for his depiction of a youngster with developmental disabilities named "Nandu," conveys a great deal of innocence.
-The film's highlights include his stage performance of "Mi Asa Kasa Vegala," and his reactions to his mother's death.
+Dilip Prabhavalkar received the Maharashtra State Award for Best Actor for his depiction of a youngster with developmental disabilities.
 Before Prabhavalkar, Bollywood actor Paresh Rawal was offered the role.

 Chaukat Raja was a commercial success and is regarded as a classic milestone in Indian cinema.

 Plot

 Meenal and Rajan Ketkar move to Mumbai with their daughter Rani.
 Meenal is simple housewife who has grown up in the village and is not used to city life.
 Durgamaushi is an old woman who delivers milk to the apartment Meenal and Rajan have moved in.
 Durga Mavshi lives with her adult intellectually disabled son Nandu in a Chawl in front of Meenal's apartment building.
 During their first few days in the new house, Rani becomes the target of Nandu's mischief.
 Thinking Rani is in danger, Meenal intervenes and slaps Nandu.
 Durga Mavshi comes over and drags Nandu home while beating him with a stick.
 Meenal feels that she has met Durga Mavshi before but she is not able to place her in memory.

 When Meenal visits Durga Mavshi's house with Rani to retrieve Rani's lost doll Gana, Durga Mavshi's neighbor, tells her about Nandu's past.
 Meenal realizes where she has met Durga Mavshi.
 Through flashback it is revealed that Nandu and Meenal (then Mangala Karve) were neighbors on Pawas, India.
 They were best friends and cared for each other a lot.
 Meenal called Nandu her Chaukat Raja (King of Diamonds in English) because of his versatile but uncommon personality.
 When Nandu is 10 and Meenal is 7, Nandu climbs a mango tree at Meenal's insistence but loses his footing.
 He has a severe brain injury due to this fall.
 Soon after, Durga Mavshi and Nandu move to Mumbai for better medical care and Meenal moves to a different village due to the father's job.